-Here at FQHC Associates, we get many inquiries about starting or becoming a Federally Qualified Health Center (FQHC).
+Here at FQHC Germane, we get many inquiries about starting or becoming a Federally Qualified Health Center (FQHC).
 FQHCs, are also referred to as “Community Health Centers” (CHCs) or sometimes just “Health Centers” (although not all health centers are CHCs/FQHCs).
 We hear from a wide range of individuals and organizations, but most inquiries come from existing health care organizations who see the benefits in transitioning to an FQHC model of care, both to the community-at-large and to the organization itself.

 When receiving these inquiries, our first step is generally to make sure that the individual or organization understands everything that becoming an FQHC entails.
 Often, after we send information about program requirements, the inquirer decides not to pursue FQHC status.
 This is understandable, because the process of becoming an FQHC is a major undertaking, and it’s important to understand both what an FQHC is and whether or not this model of care is right for your organization.